baldurbjarnason/this-is-not-a-book/What_does_the_reader_want/Agrippa.md

 >Deluxe Edition contains 63 viewable pages with ragged, sometimes
 >scorched edges, including copperplate aquatint etchings by Dennis
 >Ashbaugh alluding to DNA gel patterns and body text pages consisting of
->dual, 42-line columns excerpting a DNA sequence from thebicoid maternal
+>dual, 42-line columns excerpting a DNA sequence from the bicoid maternal
 >morphogen gene of the fruitfly.
 Page 63 (and another underlying 20 pages
 >glued together) has a hollowed-out cavity holding the diskette with
 >William Gibson’s poem.